nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A doctor **MUST** have all fields non-empty except TAG.
   Failure to include these details may result in an error.
-- The order is not important (i.e, IC can come before NAME).
+- The order is not important (i.e, NRIC can come before NAME).
 What matters is that all the mandatory fields are declared, and the format for each field is adhered to.
 - A person can either be a doctor or a patient, but not both.
-Hence if the doctor's IC is already in the app as a patient, it may result in an error.
+Hence, if the doctor's NRIC is already in the app as a patient, it may result in an error.

 </div>